victorkardel/vcctm/README.md

 <h3 >Hi, what's up!?</h3><p> my name is Víctor Miranda an underconstruction <strong>Software Engineer</strong>, although already working in that position.
 Also trying to study <strong>UI and UX</strong> concepts to apply on my works!.
 Actualy working with <strong>React.js and Node.js</strong> (Jamstack) on my job, and <strong>Next.js</strong> in some random stuffs.

 <p>
-  👽 Hard Skills: <strong>HTML, CSS, Typescript, React.js, Next.js, a little of Elixir, and MaterialUI</strong>
+  👽 PROGRAMMING SKILLS // <strong>HTML, CSS, Typescript, React.js, Next.js, a little of Elixir, and MaterialUI</strong>
 </p>
 <p>
-  🤖 Hard Design Skills: <strong>Illustrator, Photoshop, Figma, AdobeXD, and a little of CorelDraw too.</strong>
+  🤖 <a>DESIGN SKILLS //</a> <strong>Illustrator, Photoshop, Figma, AdobeXD, and a little of CorelDraw too.</strong>
 </p>
 <p >
-  👾 Tools i like: <strong>VSCode, Git, GitHub, Bitbucket, Jira and other agile stuffs.</strong>
+  👾 TOOLS // <strong>VSCode, Git, GitHub, Bitbucket, Jira and other agile stuffs.</strong>
 </p>

 <p >